GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

 - Preview and OK.{% endcapture %}
 {% include card.md header="Add a new column with values from two columns " text=text %}

+Check out this image of the GREL in action.

 {% include figure.html img="AdvGREL.jpg" alt="Advanced GREL" caption="Advanced GREL" width="100%" %}

 {% include button.md text="watch this video to work through the activities" link="    " color="info" %}